Welcome To BLUE STAR RECOVERY

 • Environmental factors

-Is it Common to have Co-Occurring Disorders?
+Is it Common to have a Dual Diagnosis?

 Mental illness can play a crucial role in addiction, as people may turn to substances as a means of self-medication.
 This coping strategy can increase tolerance and pave the way to addiction.